 Are traditional key-lock solutions secure?

-Security is also heavily dependent on an individual and how smartly they use.
+Security is also heavily dependent on an individual and how smartly they use it.
 Imagine placing your key under the mat or pot next to the door.
-It is the easy hack even for the most secure lock in the world.
+It is an easy hack even for the most secure lock in the world.

 So, are smart locks hackable?

 The short answer is yes.
 But it is not a cakewalk as some news portals present them to be.
 All tech products are prone to it right from health care to aviation.
 Whenever a vulnerability is exposed, a software update is released to seal it and make it tougher to hack.